 If you can’t think of any additional information to include, that’s okay.
 It’s perfectly acceptable to omit an Appendix and close your proposal with your conclusion.

-Though the subject matter of each proposal will differ, there are certain elements of style that every reputable business likes to see.
-Regardless of your industry or the size of the potential client, we all want deals to be handled smoothly.
+Though each proposal’s subject matter will differ, there are certain elements of style that every reputable business likes to see.
+Regardless of your industry or the potential client’s size, we all want deals to be handled smoothly.
 The following guidelines will convey professionalism and help you express your thoughts clearly and succinctly.
 If you adhere to these guidelines in your first few proposals, this writing style will soon become natural.

 1. Be Straightforward

 Even if you’re a gifted writer, business proposals are supposed to be very straightforward.
 None of the content should seem remotely unnecessary or give the impression that you’re trying to fill more space.
-With the exception of your Project Details section, your business proposal should be short and sweet.
+Except for your Project Details section, your business proposal should be short and sweet.
 You can show passion and enthusiasm in your Executive Summary as long as you’re careful not to get carried away.

 2. Don’t Use Technical Language/Industry Jargon